-Applicants must certify that all the answers given are true, complete and accurate.
+Applicants must certify answers given are true, complete and accurate.
 Tribal entities and BIA Enrollment Specialists crosscheck information for completeness.

 Users are responsible for ensuring the completeness of the data associated with their user accounts.
 Data is checked for completeness during the account creation process.